How can we help you today?

 • Photography and packaging materials

-Why it’s a good fit: Great for makers who enjoy creating with their hands and want to sell something meaningful and tangible.
+Why it’s a good fit: It’s ideal for makers who enjoy creating tangible products and building a brand around their work.

 20. Social media management

-Many small businesses struggle to stay consistent on platforms like Instagram, Facebook, and TikTok.
-Social media managers help by creating content, scheduling posts, and growing brand engagement.
+Many small businesses struggle to stay consistent on social media platforms like Instagram, Facebook, LinkedIn, and TikTok.
+Social media managers help by creating content, scheduling posts, responding to messages, and tracking engagement.

 How to get started:

-• Learn the basics of content strategy, hashtags, and engagement
+• Learn the basics of content strategy, hashtags, analytics, and engagement.

-• Offer services like post creation, scheduling, and analytics
+• Offer services like post creation, scheduling, reporting, and community management.

-• Use tools like Buffer, Later, or Canva for content management
+• Use tools like Buffer, Later, Canva, or Network Solutions’ Social App.

 Startup requirements: